Open Saturated Sets Without Holonomy: Foliations of class

-The complement $L\sm (\Lambda_{+}\cup \Lambda_{-})$ has infinitely many components, ``most'' of which lie in the $\pm$-escaping set $\UU_{+}\cup\UU_{-}$, hence are disjoint from $X_{h}$.
+The complement $L\sm (\Lambda_{+}\cup \Lambda_{-})$ generally has infinitely many components, ``most'' of which lie in the $\pm$-escaping set $\UU_{+}\cup\UU_{-}$, hence are disjoint from $X_{h}$.
 Those components that do not lie in the $\pm$-escaping set are the nuclei $N_{i} $ of finitely many principal regions $P_{i}$, $1\le i\le n$.
-The nucleus $N_{i}$ is a compact, connected surface meeting $Z^{*}_{h}$ in finitely many vertices~\cite[Lemma~6.40]{cc:hm}.
+The nucleus $N_{i}$ is a compact, connected surface meeting $X^{*}_{h}$ in finitely many vertices, its boundary being piecewise smooth, made up alternately of arcs of leaves of $\Lambda_{+}$ and arcs of leaves of $\Lambda_{-}$.
 The principal regions and their nuclei are permuted amongst themeselves by $h$.
 For a complete treatment of principal regions and their nuclei, see~\cite[Subsection~6.5]{cc:hm}.
+The set $N=N_{1}\cup\cdots\cup N_{n}$ is called the \emph{nuclear invariant set}.